Daniel-McCarthy/BrewCrew-Hackathon-Prototype/README.md

 # BrewCrew-Hackathon-Prototype

+The winning project for the Constellation Brands 2020 internal Summer internship hackathon competition, as per judges selection.

 # Notes
 - The Docs folder contains the build of our website that is currently displayed at our [GitHub Pages URL](https://daniel-mccarthy.github.io/BrewCrew-Hackathon-Prototype/).